Hochsteller m 3097

 A very interesting and panoramic route inside a wild environment; it starts following at first a good path, then it involves an easy scramble up the rocky summit ridge

-From the hut descend briefly the dirt road towards Passo di Vizze and take soon on the right a track that head to the lake located below the hut.
-From the track the well-worn path to Croda Rossa-Rotbachlspitze immediately begins, climbing meadows eastwards and reaching the border crest between Italy and Austria, marked by various boundary stones.
-Continue on the ridge in the direction of the well visible Croda Rossa, then leave the main route at a characteristic rocky shoulder at 2600 meters (cairn).
+From the hut descend briefly the dirt road towards Passo di Vizze and take soon on the right a track heading to the lake located below the hut.
+From the track it immediately begins a well-worn path to Croda Rossa-Rotbachlspitze, crossing some meadows eastwards and reaching the border crest between Italy and Austria, marked by various boundary stones.
+Continue on the ridge in the direction of the well visible Croda Rossa, then leave the main route to Croda Rossa nearby a characteristic rocky shoulder at 2600 meters (cairn).
 Here an uncertain track branches off on the right, descending slightly and crossing vegetated slopes and scree around Croda Rossa eastern slopes just below its rocky summit.

 Soon the path becomes more obvious up a steep grassy slope to reach the beautiful terrace pastureland named "Hohe Öfen" at about 2730 m. where the unmistakable shape of Hochsteller appearing like a dark trapezius begins to be visible.
 Descend briefly to reach the wide grassy saddle called Haupentalscharte m.
 2684.